A Frustratingly Easy Approach for Entity and Relation Extraction: Method

-In the following, we will describe our full model which consists of an entity and a relation model.
-As shown in Figure~\ref{fig:mainfig}, our entity model first takes the input sentence and predict an entity type (or \noentity) for each single span.
+As shown in Figure~\ref{fig:mainfig}, our approach consists of an entity model and a relation model.
+The entity model first takes the input sentence and predicts an entity type (or \noentity) for each single span.
 We then process every pair of candidate entities independently in the relation model by inserting extra marker tokens to highlight the subject and object and their types.
-We will detail each component below.
-At the end of this section, we will also summarize the main differences of our approach and DYGIE++~\cite{wadden2019entity}, which is the closest work to ours and serves as a strong baseline in the literature.
+We will detail each component below, and finally summarize the differences between our approach and DYGIE++~\cite{wadden2019entity}.

 \paragraph{Entity model} Our entity model is a standard span-based model following prior work~\cite{lee2017end,luan2018multi,luan2019general,wadden2019entity}.
 We first use a pre-trained language model (e.g., BERT) to obtain contextualized representations $\mf{x}_t$ for each input token $x_t$.
-Given a span $s_i \in S$, the span representation $\mathbf{h}_e(s_i)$ is defined as: where $\phi(s_i) \in \mathbb{R}^{d_W}$ represents the learned embeddings of span width features.
-The span representation $\mathbf{h}_e(s_i)$ is then used to predict entity types $e \in \mathcal{E} \cup \{\epsilon\}$: We follow~\newcite{wadden2019entity} and use a 2-layer feedforward neural network with ReLU activations.
+Given a span $s_i \in S$, the span representation $\mathbf{h}_e(s_i)$ is defined as: where $\phi(s_i) \in \mathbb{R}^{d_F}$ represents the learned embeddings of span width features.
+The span representation $\mathbf{h}_e(s_i)$ is then fed into a feedforward network to predict the probability distribution of the entity type $e \in \mathcal{E} \cup \{\epsilon\}$: $P_e(e \mid s_i)$.

-\paragraph{Relation model} The relation model aims to take a pair of spans $s_i, s_j$ (a subject and an object) as input and predicts a relation type or \norelation, between the two spans.
-Previous approaches~\cite{luan2018multi,luan2019general,wadden2019entity} re-use span representations $\mf{h}_e(s_i), \mf{h}_e(s_j)$ to predict their relation.
-We observe that these representations only capture contextual information around each individual entity and might fail to capture the dependencies between a specific pair of spans.
-We also hypothesize that sharing the contextual representations for different pairs of spans may be suboptimal.
-For example, the words \ti{is a} in ~Figure~\ref{fig:mainfig} are crucial in classifiying the relationship between \ts{MORPA} and \ts{parser} but not for \ts{MORPA} and \ts{text-to-speech}.
+\paragraph{Relation model} The relation model aims to take a pair of spans $s_i, s_j$ (a subject and an object) as input and predicts a relation type or \norelation.
+Previous approaches~\cite{luan2018multi,luan2019general,wadden2019entity} re-use the span representations $\mf{h}_e(s_i), \mf{h}_e(s_j)$ to predict the relationship between $s_i$ and $s_j$.
+We hypothesize that these representations only capture contextual information around each individual entity and might fail to capture the dependencies between the pair of spans.
+We also argue that sharing the contextual representations between \ti{different} pairs of spans may be suboptimal.
+For instance, the words \ti{is a} in ~Figure~\ref{fig:mainfig} are crucial in understanding the relationship between \ts{MORPA} and \ts{parser} but not for \ts{MORPA} and \ts{text-to-speech}.